nsobadzhiev/DevMonologueMagazine/Issue01-GoingOpenSource/OpensourceLicenses.md

 * Reciprocal Public License 1.5

 Finally, a consideration that I wish anyone of us had, is the **no promotion** feature.
 It protects authors from being used as advertisement for a product.
 It forbids third parties to use the author's name to promote their business.
-Again...
-I wish I had that kind of problem :)

 What you go for is largely a matter of choice.
 For instance, if I wanted to just share some code with other people, I'd use MIT or BSD, since they are so simple and short.